sleepjie/Valanar/Valanar Superdocument.md

 - **942SR** -
 	King of Einartoft is assassinated, his only son, Eryk, immediately assumes the throne at the age of sixteen.
 - **950SR** - Einartoft Invades Draymond
 	Einartoft sparks a war with Draymond after years of building tensions over trade and tax.
+- **953SR** -
+	Einartoft sparks a war with Draymond after years of building tensions over trade and tax.
 ---
 ### The Age of War